Mount Nagamine

-Mount Nagamine (長峰山, Nagamine-san) is a 687.8 m mountain in Nada, Kobe, Hyogo, Japan.
+Mount Nagamine (長峰山, Nagamine-san) is a 687.8 m mountain in Nada, Kobe, Hyōgo Prefecture, Japan.
 This mountain is one of the major mountains of Rokko Mountains.
 Mount Nagamine literally means, long ridge mountain.

 Outline

 Mount Nagamine is on a ridge, which branches off a main ridge of Rokko Mountains.
 Because the ridge stretches to the south, toward the Osaka-Kobe metropolitan area, climbers can enjoy attractive views from the top.
 On the top of the mountain, there is a rock called ‘Tenguzuka’.
 This mountain belongs to the Setonaikai National Park.

 Route

 This mountain has major two routes to the top.
 One is from Hankyu Rokko Station, and the other is from Ōji-kōen Station.
 It takes one and half hours from these stations to the top.